Closing Costs Calculator

 Frequently Asked Questions

+Can I negotiate closing costs?
 Yes.
 You can negotiate lender fees, shop for title companies, and ask the seller for concessions (seller credits) to cover some of your closing costs.

+What is a Loan Estimate?
 The Loan Estimate is a standardized 3-page document your lender must provide within 3 business days of your mortgage application.
 It itemizes expected closing costs and is the best source for accurate numbers.

+Can closing costs be rolled into the loan?
 Sometimes.
 Some programs allow this, but you'll pay interest on those costs over the life of the loan.
 A "no-closing-cost" mortgage trades higher closing costs for a higher interest rate.